giursino/KnxInterfaceVIMAR01847/README.md

 Now with the "C" library `libknxusb` you can send and receive messages on Linux box with the VIMAR USB KNX interface "01847".

-This project includes many code example to use the library.
+This project includes many code examples to use the library.

 ## Requirements
 ```